dhall-lang/dhall-lang/standard/binary.md

   with a semantic integrity check.
 The local cache stores expressions using the SHA-256 hash as the lookup key and the binary representation of the expression as the cached value.

-Implementations also may want to support encoding and decoding multiple versions of the protocol for backwards compatibility.
-An implementation that supports older protocol versions allows users to defer updating their semantic integrity checks or rebuilding their cache until they require newer language features.

 ## CBOR